cddwx/crudeblog/README.md

 # Description

 A simple blog system written in raw PHP, just for learning use.

 ![crudeblog screenshot](crudeblog.png)

 # Stautus

 ## Done

 * single article and its comment display
 * article list display
     * whole list
     * list by category
-* categories are always display in sidepanel
+* categories are always displayed in sidepanel
 * anoymous comment to a article
 * admin user log in, log out
-* write and add article, with category
+* write and add article with category
 * edit and update previous article
-* delte article
+* delete article
-* markdown convert(store in markdown, convert to html when dispaly)
+* markdown convert(store in markdown, convert to html when dispalying)

 ## Undone

-* head meta imfomations display
+* head meta information display
 * export article as text
-* batch operation with article
+* batch operation with articles
 * delete comment
 * add keywords and description to article
-* add picture function article
+* add picture in article
 * change query string to ascii

 # Program structure